The Bernheim Petition

 Bernheim’s unfair dismissal case was heard between 17 October 1933 and 2 December 1935 at The Upper Silesian Mixed Commission in Katowice, Poland and the Office for Minorities in Oppeln, Germany.
 [23]

-Bernheim was represented by his lawyers Dr Marek Reichmann and Emil Margulies, who had, as previously mentioned, drafted his petition to the League of Nations.
+Bernheim was represented by his lawyers, Dr Marek Reichmann and Dr Emil Margulies, who, as previously mentioned, had drafted his petition to the League of Nations.
 The court’s verdict was that Bernheim had been unfairly dismissed.
 [24]

-DeFaKa initially offered Bernheim 380 marks compensation, although they eventually increased their offer to 1,600 marks and this was accepted.
+DeFaKa initially offered Bernheim 380 marks in compensation, but later increased it to 1,600, which was accepted.
 [25]

 Before the case was finalised, Bernheim had emigrated to the United States and settled in New York.
 [26]